nielsjaspers/aoc-2025/README.md

 Every day we take turns spinning the wheel, and we have to complete that day's challenge in that language.
 The next day, the next person gets to spin, and so on.

 The goal is to find the fastest, most optimal solution in the designated language, not the simplest solution you can produce at release time to be the first to submit.
+The solution cannot be updated after 24 hours.

 ## The Golden Rule
 - Solutions should be written by hand, not by AI.